Arshad Khan Leghari: Early life

-He was born on 1 January 1960.
+He was born on 1 January 1960 in Rahim Yar Khan.

 Political career

-He ran for the seat of the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-297 (Rahim Yar Khan-XIII) in 2002 Pakistani general election.
+He ran for the seat of the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-297 (Rahim Yar Khan-XIII) in the 2002 Pakistani general election.
 He received 21,863 votes and lost the seat to Aziz Aslam Shaikh.

-He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-197 (Rahim Yar Khan-VI) in 2008 Pakistani general election.
-He received 82,565 votes and defeated Rais Munir Ahmad, a candidate of PML-Q. In the same election, he ran for the seat of the Provincial Assembly of Punjab as a candidate of Sindh United Party from Constituency PP-295 (Rahim Yar Khan-XI) but was unsuccessful.
+He was elected to the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-197 (Rahim Yar Khan-VI) in the 2008 Pakistani general election.
+He received 82,565 votes and defeated Rais Munir Ahmad, a candidate of the Pakistan People's Party (PPP).
+In the same election, he ran for the seat of the Provincial Assembly of Punjab as a candidate of Sindh United Party (SUP) from Constituency PP-295 (Rahim Yar Khan-XI) but was unsuccessful.
 He received 89 votes and lost the seat to Makhdoom Ahmed Mehmood.
 In the same election, he also ran for the seat of the Provincial Assembly of Punjab as an independent candidate from Constituency PP-297 (Rahim Yar Khan-XIII) but was unsuccessful.
-He received 425 votes and lost the seat to Rais Ibraheem Khalil Ahmad, a candidate of Pakistan Peoples Party (PPP).
+He received 425 votes and lost the seat to Rais Ibraheem Khalil Ahmad, a candidate of the PPP.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-197 (Rahim Yar Khan-VI) in 2013 Pakistani general election.
-He received 80,944 votes and defeated Makhdoom Syed Murtaza Mehmood.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-197 (Rahim Yar Khan-VI) in the 2013 Pakistani general election.
+He received 80,944 votes and defeated Makhdoom Syed Murtaza Mehmood, a candidate of the PPP.